tinygo-org/tinygo-site/content/getting-started/windows.md

 ### Flashing boards

-The `tinygo flash` command does not work correctly yet.
-However you can use `tinygo build` to build the binary, and then manually flash the binary to the target board.
-See the following examples.

 #### Adafruit Circuit Playground Express

-- First build the binary in `UF2` format:
+Many boards from Adafruit, such as the Circuit Playground Express, use the `UF2` format.
+This binary format does not require installing any additional flashing tools.

+- Plug in the Circuit Playground Express board to the USB port.

+- Double tap the "RESET" button.

+- Once the Circuit Playground Express board appears as a flash drive, run the following command:

     ```shell
-    tinygo build -o flash.uf2 -target circuitplay-express examples/blinky1
+    tinygo flash -target circuitplay-express examples/blinky1
     ```

-- Plug in the Circuit Playground Express board to the USB port.

-- Double tap the "RESET" button.

-- Once the Circuit Playground Express board appears as a flash drive, copy the `flash.uf2` file to the `CPLAYBOOT` folder.
+The board should restart and begin running your program.

 #### Arduino Nano33 IoT

 - You must install the "BOSSA" flashing utility first.
 You can download it from https://github.com/shumatech/BOSSA/releases/download/1.9.1/bossa-x64-1.9.1.msi

-- During the installation, you should choose to put it into `c:\Program Files`
+- During the installation, many sure that you choose to put it into `c:\Program Files`.
+The default in the installer will not work correct, you must choose `c:\Program Files`.

-- After the installation, you must add it to your PATH:
+- After the installation, you must add BOSSA to your PATH:

     ```shell
     set PATH=%PATH%;"c:\Program Files\BOSSA";